manojkarri04/Simon-Says-Game/README.md

 ## 📝 Setup Instructions

+If you want to download and run this game locally on your own machine:

-1. Download or clone the repository containing `simon.html`, `simon.css`, and `simon.js`.
+1. Download or clone the repository containing the HTML, CSS, and JS files.
 2. Ensure all three files are in the same folder.
-3. Open `simon.html` in any modern web browser (Chrome, Firefox, Edge, etc.).
+3. Open the main HTML file in any modern web browser (Chrome, Firefox, Edge, etc.).